harshini1203/Medibase/README.md

 Medibase is a secure digital medical document manager that lets users upload, store, and share medical records with doctors using session-based access.

+## Problem statement

+Patients and families often struggle to manage and share medical records, especially when dealing with multiple specialists.
+Traditional record-keeping systems are fragmented and insecure, leading to misplaced documents, repeated history explanations, and potential errors in care.
+Healthcare data is also highly vulnerable, with one of the highest breach rates across industries.

+**Medibase** addresses these challenges by providing a secure, centralized platform built on MongoDB.
+All data in the backend is encrypted to ensure maximum privacy and protection.
+Patients can easily store, organize, and share medical records with trusted doctors—ensuring security, accessibility, and a smoother healthcare experience.

 ## 🔧 Project Structure

 - `frontend/` – React-based UI